scrapy/scrapy/docs/topics/request-response.rst

    signals; it is a way for the request fingerprinter to access them and hook its functionality into Scrapy.

-   :param crawler: crawler that uses this pipeline
+   :param crawler: crawler that uses this request fingerprinter
    :type crawler: :class:`~scrapy.crawler.Crawler` object

 .. classmethod:: from_settings(cls, settings)